jpsalis/Morse-Converter/README.md

 ### Options:
     -d, --dot         character to use as short tone.
     -D, --dash          character to use as long tone.
-    -i, --input         input file: Must be a text file.
-    -o, --output        output file: Must be a text file or audio file.
     -w, --wpm           output audio at a specific speed -f, --frequency     output audio tone at a specific frequency